moonkyung/moonkyung.github.io/_pages/about.md

 ---
 Wenjing Jin is a Staff Engineer at the AP Architecture Group (MX) within Samsung Electronics.
 She got her Ph.D. degree in the Department of Computer Science and Engineering at Seoul National University, working with  [Professor Jae W. Lee](https://iamjaelee.github.io/www/){:target="\_blank"}.

 Her research interests include computer architecture, especially memory management, power management, and RAS features for memory systems.
-She welcome the chance to connect with fellow professionals in my field.
+She welcomes the chance to connect with fellow professionals in my field.